OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. Select Save.

 #### Record the Bot Channel Registration Bot Id and secret

-The Visual Studio solution will use the Bot Channel Registration, replacing the Bot Framework registration.

 1. In the **Bot Channels Registration** blade, select **Settings** under **Bot Management**